-Director of State Research and Policy Analysis Drew Catt conducts analyses on private educational choice programs and conducts surveys of private school leaders and parents of school-age children.
+Director of State Research and Special Projects Drew Catt conducts analyses on private educational choice programs and conducts surveys of private school leaders and parents of school-age children.

 Prior to joining EdChoice—formerly the Friedman Foundation—in May 2013, Drew served as the program associate for The Clowes Fund, a private family foundation located in Indianapolis that awards grants to nonprofits in Seattle, Greater Indianapolis and Northern New England.

 Drew graduated from Vanderbilt University in 2008 with a bachelor’s degree in Human and Organizational Development, specializing in Leadership and Organizational Effectiveness.
 While at Vanderbilt, Drew served as research assistant for North Star Destination Strategies, a community branding organization.
 During that time, Drew also researched the effects of homeschooling on socialization.

 Drew received his Master of Public Affairs in Nonprofit Management at Indiana University’s School of Public and Environmental Affairs in Indianapolis.
 He also received his Master of Arts in Philanthropic Studies through the Lilly Family School of Philanthropy.
 While in graduate school, Drew’s research focused on teacher performance incentives and cross-sector collaboration.
 Drew recently received a Graduate Certificate in Geographic Information Science (GIS) from IUPUI.

 Drew is a native of central Indiana and currently resides in downtown Indianapolis with his wife Elizabeth.

 Dr. R. Wilburn Clouse (Big Wil), Creativity and Entrepreneurship

 Never imagine yourself not to be otherwise than what it might appear to others that what you were or might have been was not otherwise than what you had been would have appeared to them to be otherwise.

 High School Mascot